libraryfm/yoto-js/README.md

 The SDK supports multiple authentication methods.
 All methods use OAuth 2.0 bearer tokens.

-**Get your credentials:** Before using any authentication method, obtain your client ID and client secret from the [Yoto Developer Portal](https://yoto.dev/get-started/start-here/).
+**Get your credentials:** Before using any authentication method, obtain your client ID from the [Yoto Developer Portal](https://yoto.dev/get-started/start-here/).

 Choose the approach that fits your use case: